aws-samples/terraform-eks-workshop/README.md

 ```
 title = "My AWS Workshop"
 ```
 * The template includes two sample languages, French and English (eg "_index.en.md" and "_index.fr.md").
-Please don't move everything to "_index.md" as other people may want to translate your workshop in future!
-* However, you should remove the example French language selection from the config.toml unless you plan to provide a French translation.
+Remove the example French language selection from the **config.toml** unless you plan to provide a French-language version of your content.
 Delete the following lines:
 ```
 [Languages.fr]
 title = "Mon atelier AWS"